-School of Professional Development (SPD) students who are matriculated (eligible to enroll) with graduate non-matriculated program status, but who exceed the maximum number of allotted credits to be transferred into a master's or post-master's program (12 credits) or an advanced graduate certificate program (6 credits), must petition through SPD for approval of the excess credits.
+Students who are matriculated (eligible to enroll) with graduate non- matriculated program status, but who exceed the maximum number of allotted credits to be transferred into a master's or post-master's program (12 credits) or an advanced graduate certificate program (6 credits), must petition through the appropriate School for approval of the excess credits.
 Petitions must include a rationale as to why students didn't matriculate prior to the petition.
 Approval of credits beyond the minimum is not guaranteed.
 If approved, a rematriculation fee of \$50.00 will be charged and must be paid before your petition is processed.